-- 1. Set Thermostat switch to COOL. - 2.
-Press the "Mode" side of the Mode/Zone button. - 3.
-Toggle between settings and select FAN HIGH/FAN LOW. - 4.
+- Press the System Button and select "Cool". - Press the Mode Button and toggle to "Fan High/Fan Low".

 The fan will run continuously at the selected speed and is not controlled by Thermostat setting.
 The display will show current room temperature.

-LCD Thermostat Display
+LCD Display Screen

 The LCD Display Screen displays a variety of features, including the room temperature and setpoint temperature.
-If the word "Set" is shown above the temperature, then the setpoint or desired temperature is shown.
-If the word "Set" is not shown, then the temperature shown is the actual room temperature.
+If the word "Set" is shown, then the setpoint or desired temperature is shown.
+If the word "Set" is not shown, then the temperature shown is the actual room temperature in the displayed zone.